 Unfortunately, for galaxies in the Early Universe, detailed studies of the individual stars and their mass loss remain impossible.
-Fortunately, clues can be found by investigating, for example, red supergiants (RSGs; stars with thick hydrogen envelopes) in nearby galaxies that are also metal-poor.
-In the sample studied for this purpose, which includes the Large Magellanic Cloud (LMC), the Small Magellanic Cloud (SMC), M\,31, and the Milky Way (MW) itself, RSGs exist only up to a luminosity limit of $\log (L / L_\odot) \approx 5.6$, which corresponds to an initial mass of $\sim$30\,M$_\odot$ \citep{Brott11, Georgy13}.
-This so-called Humphreys-Davidson limit seems to be independent of metallicity -- at least down to the metallicity of the SMC where $Z = 1/5$\,Z$_\odot$ \citep[][]{Humphreys79, Humphreys94, Davies18, McDonald22, deWit24, Bonanos25}.
+Fortunately, clues can be found by investigating, for example, red supergiants (RSGs; stars with thick hydrogen envelopes) in nearby metal-poor galaxies.
+In the sample studied for this purpose, which includes the Large Magellanic Cloud (LMC), the Small Magellanic Cloud (SMC), M\,31, and the Milky Way (MW), RSGs exist only up to a luminosity limit of $\log (L / L_\odot) \approx 5.6$.
+This corresponds to an initial mass of $\sim$30\,M$_\odot$ \citep[almost independently of the metallicity;][]{Brott11, Georgy13, Choi16}.
+This so-called Humphreys-Davidson limit seems independent of metallicity -- at least down to the metallicity of the SMC where $Z = 1/5$\,Z$_\odot$ \citep[][]{Humphreys79, Humphreys94, Humphreys25, Davies18, McDonald22, deWit24, Bonanos25}.

-In the same galaxies, a multitude of hot WR stars (which no longer have thick hydrogen envelopes) have been found to exist at luminosities of $\log (L / L_\odot) > 5.6$; see for example \cite{Rate20} for the Milky Way, \cite{Hainich14, Hainich15, Shenar16, Shenar19} for the Magellanic Clouds, and \cite{Sander14, Neugent23} for M\,31.
-Together, the luminosity properties of WR stars and RSGs paint a picture in which stars that have metallicities down to $Z = 1/5$\,Z$_\odot$ and initial masses of $M_\mathrm{ini} \gtrsim 30$\,M$_\odot$ lose their hydrogen-rich layers and evolve into WR stars.
+In the same galaxies, a multitude of hot WR stars (which no longer have thick hydrogen envelopes) have been found to exist at luminosities of $\log (L / L_\odot) > 5.6$.
+See for example \cite{Rate20} for the MW; \cite{Hainich14, Hainich15, Shenar16, Shenar19} for the Magellanic Clouds; and \cite{Sander14, Neugent23} for M\,31.
+Together, the luminosity properties of WR stars and RSGs paint a picture in which stars with metallicities down to $Z = 1/5$\,Z$_\odot$ and initial masses of $M_\mathrm{ini} \gtrsim 30$\,M$_\odot$ lose their hydrogen-rich layers and evolve into WR stars.

-Given that wind mass loss rates of hot stars depend on metallicity \citep{Mokiem07, Hainich15, Backs24}, this lack of metallicity dependence of the RSG luminosity limit has been a long-standing puzzle.
+Given that wind mass-loss rates of hot stars depend on metallicity \citep{Mokiem07, Hainich15, Backs24}, this lack of metallicity dependence in the RSG luminosity limit has been a long-standing puzzle.
 It could imply that mass loss of cooler evolved stars is strong at low metallicity \citep[e.g.,][]{Lamers88, Yang23, Schootemeijer24}.
 It could also be that internal mixing \citep{Schootemeijer19, Higgins20, Gilkis21, Sabhahit21} and/or binary stripping \citep[][]{Paczynski67, Vanbeveren80, Pauli22} play an important role.